Reihanrein/Basic/README.md

 # Basic
-This is where I put my project and some other stuff
+This is where I put my college progress